DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 College Accreditation, 142 E. Ontario Street, Chicago, Illinois 60611-2864, set forth in

-the publication entitled “Accreditation of Colleges of Osteopathic Medicine: COM
+the publication titled “Accreditation of Colleges of Osteopathic Medicine: COM

-Accreditation Standards,” effective July 1, 2019, which are available at no cost on the
+Continuing Accreditation Standards,” effective August 1, 2023, which are available at no

-Any osteopathic school of medicine accredited by the Commission on Osteopathic
+reference.
+An osteopathic school of medicine accredited by the Commission on

 (2) The standards of the American Osteopathic Association Council on Postdoctoral